 What should I discuss with my healthcare provider before taking ambrisentan (Letairis)?

-Your should not use this medication if you are allergic to ambrisentan, if you have moderate or severe liver disease, or if you are pregnant.
+Your should not use this medication if you are allergic to ambrisentan, or if you are pregnant.

 To make sure you can safely take ambrisentan, tell your doctor if you have any of these other conditions: